Laura-Sierra/TreeDomPy/README.md

 This files will be saved in the Data_TimeOfExperiment Folder.

-This program has been validated with several gbks and queries of bacteria (Escherichia coli, Salmonella enterica, Shigella dysenteriae and Yersinia pestis), animals (Mus musculus) and plants (Arabidopsis thaliana).
+This program has been validated with several gbks and queries of:
+  - Bacteria (Escherichia coli, Salmonella enterica, Shigella dysenteriae and Yersinia pestis)
+  - Animals (Mus musculus)
+  - Plants (Arabidopsis thaliana).

 ## Parameters
 TreeDomPy only needs two parameters: coverage and idenity cut-off values for blastP (e-value is set to 0.000001).
 They are chosen with a slider bar, once chosen they must be save.